BUCANL/SDC-LOSSLESS-QC/_episodes/01-running_QC_script.md

 14. Once you click `| Ok |`, the QC windows will open for your first file.
 The files will open in alphabetical order.
 Several windows will open for each file you QC, including:

     <span style="color:red">A.</span> A window that displays the **component** EEG data.
 This is the window that you will be interacting with as you QC.
 You will be making your decisions in this window by adding or removing a manual mark for components or time points.
 Components are sorted by the percent data variance accounted for, with the top components accounting for a greater percentage of the channel data.
 To scroll through the data, use the `<<` and `>>` buttons in this window.
 These buttons will scroll both the component EEG data and the channel EEG data windows (Figure C).
-Your decisions can be saved by clicking the `| Update EEG Structure |` button in **component** EEG data window.
+Your decisions can be saved by clicking the `| Update EEG Structure |` button in the **component** EEG data window.

     <span style="color:green">B.</span> A figure that displays the ICLabel classification breakdown for each component.
 This figure will not be loaded when running the `qc_lite.htb` script.